paulin/mattpaulin/_posts/2026-4-2-ProductPathway.md

 - **Product thinking** → Why would anyone use this?
 - **Engineering thinking** → Why doesn’t this work?

 They are tightly coupled, especially early on.
-You can’t really separate them without creating problems.

 Product is about understanding people.
 Engineering is about solving problems.

-But both are guesses.

-- Product guesses what people want
-- Engineering guesses how to build it

-You move forward by testing both at the same time.
+This was the inpiration of previous articles where I have been thinking about the steps toward building a product and the steps it takes to develop the engineering.
+- A **product track** (Idea → Vision → Prototype → MVP → …)
+- An **engineering track** (Planning → Facilitate → Deploy → …)

 ---

 ## The Product Maturity Map

-If you’ve read other posts here, you’ve seen that I think in two tracks:

-- A **product track** (Idea → Vision → Prototype → MVP → …)
-- An **engineering track** (Planning → Facilitate → Deploy → …)

-To manage this, I put them on a map:
+I found it very helpful to put them on a grid so that I can make decisions about what I need to work in, more product work or more engineering work.
 - **X-axis (right)** → Product usefulness (does anyone care?)
 - **Y-axis (up)** → Engineering maturity (is this well built?)